austinrsands/fractal-viewer/README.md

 # fractal-viewer
-a wep app for exploring the Mandelbrot set
+a web app for exploring the Mandelbrot set

 ## Demo